by Gary Gauer

 The church parlors were beautifully decorated for the occasion and a delicious lunch was seved to all those present.
 It was a most enjoyable event for all and especially for the bridal couple and their ten children who were all present.

 May their years together yet be many and blessed.
 The words of the 128th Psalm can indeed be applied to Mr and Mrs Erickson and family.

 December 23, 1936 The wedding of Dolores Lucille Erickson to Ervin Henry Kienholz

 with attendants Jeanette Erickson, (17, my mother) and Marfred Kienholz

-The August Erickson family to Lake Lillian Township on the north side of Section 5 before the 1937 crop year.
-My mother, Jeanette, attended high school in Bird Island but dropped out before the junior year.
+The August Erickson family moved to Lake Lillian Township on the north side of Section 5 before the 1937 crop year.
+My mother, Jeanette, attended high school in Bird Island but dropped out after her sophomore year.

 1938 was the year that my parents married.